jsaizant/spanishlanguage-wayward/README.md

 # Note for translators
 The main file is lang/spanish.json.
 You can edit it directly in GitHub or download it, edit it with your tool, and commit the changes on the original.

-If you're going to tranlsate: use TB_spanishmod.xlsx and TM_spanishmod.tmx to maintain consistency.
+If you're going to translate: use TB_spanishmod.xlsx and TM_spanishmod.tmx to maintain consistency.

 If you're going to check and change any string: justify your decision and apply it in every case.